 On this menu, I very much recommend the Baked Alaska.

 There is a small delay in getting it to your table, so the ice cream will have softened somewhat.
 However, the meringue stayed good and it tasted amazing.
-This was an excellent night in the MDR.
+Royal Caribbean lobster night is excellent in the MDR.